-It’s a good idea to revise for the test and there is a free App to help you.
-Download the Android Version here or the iPhone Version here.
+It’s a good idea to revise for the test and there are ‘Apps’ to help you for both iPhones and Android devices.

 If you have taken the CSCS Test in the last two years – you can get a new card without taking it again.